adlibre/Adlibre-DMS/README.md

 Adlibre DMS is a web-centric media and Document Management System (DMS).

 Adlibre DMS liberates you from bulky, hardcopy paper systems by storing and managing soft-copies online.

-This is the perfect system for you to streamline your business – ideal for lean start-ups and document heavy corporates alike.
+This is the perfect system for archiving and transaction oriented document workflows.

+Because it has light-weight resource requirements it is ideal for lean start-ups and document heavy corporates alike.

 ## Key Features